 In addition to the carols included in the book itself (which I’m sure you will agree offers a generous and varied selection), another five carols are available, along with a “colour me” Advent Calendar and a Teachers’ Guide.

-Happily, Collins Music have also agreed to Pianodao hosting the materials (see links at the end of this review), free to download, print and use right away.
+Happily, Collins Music have also agreed to Pianodao hosting the materials, which you can freely download at the end of this review, print and use right away.

 More than just Carols …